Darlington (constituency): Boundaries

+Historic

 1868–1885

 Under the Reform Act 1867, the proposed contents of the new parliamentary borough were defined as the townships of Darlington, Haughton-le-Skerne, and Cockerton.
 However, this was amended under the Boundary Act 1868, with the boundary defined as being coterminous with the Municipal Borough of Darlington.

 See map on Vision of Britain website.

 1885–1918

 As defined in 1868 with minor amendments.